cobusc/imagerl/README.md

 # imagerl [![Build Status](https://travis-ci.org/cobusc/imagerl.png?branch=master)](https://travis-ci.org/cobusc/imagerl)

+Image renderer and cacher in Erlang.
+It supports:
+* resizing based on the device size (using WURFL Cloud to perform lookups),
-Image renderer and cacher in Erlang, with WURFL Cloud support.
-Image convertion is done using the `convert` utility provided by ImageMagick.
+* image convertion using the `convert` utility provided by ImageMagick,
+* serving of locally hosted images using the `file://<path_to_file>` scheme, and
+* serving of Amazon S3 (privately) hosted images using the `s3://<bucket>/<key>` scheme, which builds the required signed URL.

 Quick usage guide
 =================